ambilykk/deployment-auto-approve/README.md

 *Note: Required reviewers with read access to the repository contents and deployments can use this action to bypass the approval*

+**User Scenario ** There is no out of the box control to pre-approve workflows.
+The jobs that are protected by environment must be approved only once all previous jobs are completed.
+As a result, we had to come back to workflow at the right time to approve steps for the changes we are confident.

 # How to Use the Action